 NATIONAL PIANO MONTH

 Bartolomeo Cristofori is given credit for inventing the first piano in Padua, Italy, around 1700.
-At the time, Cristofori’s employment with the Florentine Court of the Grand Prince Ferdinando de’ Medici put him in charge of a large collection of the Prince’s musical instruments, including his harpsichords.
-During this time, Cristofori’s interest in stringed-instruments led him to the early development of the piano.
+At the time, Cristofori’s employment with the Florentine Court of the Grand Prince Ferdinando de Medici put him in charge of a large collection of the Prince’s musical instruments, including his harpsichords.
+During this time, Cristofori’s interest in stringed instruments led him to the early development of the piano.
 Cristofori’s early piano designs were a testament to technological innovations in keyboard instruments of the times.
 At the height of the Industrial Revolution, composers and pianists like Mozart found a passion and eagerness for a more powerful and sustainable piano sound.
-As expected, the piano underwent tremendous changes during the 1790s to the 1860’s, leading to the modern form of the piano.
+As expected, the piano underwent tremendous changes during the 1790s to the 1860s, leading to the modern form of the piano.

-Other types of pianos found today are more specialized and can be put into a category of their own.
-Furthermore, these types of pianos are more commonly used in contemporary music.
-Obviously, electric pianos are based on electro-mechanical designs because of the synthesized piano-like tones that use oscillators and digital samples of acoustic piano sounds.
+Other types of pianos found today are more specialized and fall into their own category.
+Furthermore, pianists commonly use these types of pianos in contemporary music.
+Electric pianos are electro-mechanical designs, and the synthesized piano-like tones use oscillators and digital samples of acoustic piano sounds.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalPianoMonth

-Use #NationalPianoMonth in social media.
+Use #NationalPianoMonth to share the month on social media.

 We were unable to find the founder of National Piano Month.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!